jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 - designed for the cloud.
 It provides Oracle database cloud service,
 - It provides pluggable databases to support rapid provisioning and portability.
 It allows running multiple databases on the same hardware while maintaining the security and isolation among the databases.
 - there is multitenant architecture.
-It enables an Oracle database to function as a multitenant container database (CDB)
-- ** Has in-memory capabilities that provide real-time analytics, **
+It enables an Oracle database to function as a multitenant container database (CDB) -**Has in-memory capabilities that provide real-time analytics**
 - added JSON data type support,
 - Comparatively higher performance in I/O throughput and response time.

 ### Oracle exadata?

-The Oracle Exadata is engineered to deliver **dramatically better performance**, cost effectiveness, and high availability for Oracle databases.
+The Oracle Exadata is engineered to deliver**dramatically better performance**, cost effectiveness, and high availability for Oracle databases.

 Oracle exadata is
 - cloud-based architecture, running on private cloud or public cloud.